astares-professional/astares-website-blog/content/posts/2025/03/2025-03-11-subdomainttakovers.md

 Maybe the service and name assignment was only used for a test or integration scenario.
 Or the service is not required anymore so it can be deleted to avoid further costs.

 If you delete the service the subdomain is free again and can be used by the next customer to expose a service.
-If the DNS settings stay you might come into the situation that the URL is controlled by someone other who might abuse this situation.
+If the DNS settings stay you might come into the situation that the **URL is controlled by someone other** who might abuse the situation.

-Attackers can set up a fake page on the hijacked subdomain and trick users into entering sensitive information, believing it's a legitimate part of the original website or service.
+Attackers can set up a fake page on the hijacked subdomain and trick users into entering sensitive information, believing it's a legitimate part of your original website or service.

 ## How to solve it

-So when decommissioning a service, it's crucial to clean up associated DNS records properly to prevent a dangling subdomain that attackers could exploit
+So when decommissioning a service, it's crucial to **clean up associated DNS records properly** to prevent a dangling subdomain that attackers could exploit.

-Follow a few easy principles:
+Therefore follow a few easy principles:
 - Tear down and clean up properly - check if DNS settings need to be updated
 - Clean up DNS pointers or Re-claim the DNS
 - Regularly audit DNS records and remove unused subdomains
-- Put a [lock on resources](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/lock-resources) - this avoids accidential deletion
+- Put a [lock on resources](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/lock-resources) on resources that should stay - this avoids accidential deletion
 - Monitor subdomains for unexpected changes or activity
 - Keep a reference list of URLs and (automatically) test what they expose
 - Ideally test what is reachable under the given names

-And the most important: make your team aware of [dangling DNS and subdomain takeover](https://learn.microsoft.com/en-us/azure/security/fundamentals/subdomain-takeover) issues.
+And the most important: make your team aware of possible issues [dangling DNS and subdomain takeover](https://learn.microsoft.com/en-us/azure/security/fundamentals/subdomain-takeover).

 ## Prevention in Azure

-Microsoft seems to be aware of the issue - upon deletion of an **App Service** or **App Service Environment** (ASE) in Azure App Service, immediate reuse of the corresponding DNS is forbidden.
+Microsoft in Azure is aware of the issue - now upon deletion of an **App Service** or **App Service Environment** (ASE) in Azure App Service an immediate reuse of the corresponding DNS is forbidden.
 [Read more here](https://learn.microsoft.com/en-us/azure/app-service/reference-dangling-subdomain-prevention).

 The Azure App Service (for new web apps) also allows to create web apps with unique default hostnames.

-Basically this is solved by using:
+Basically the URL is now more complex to provide uniqueness:

-- a random hash appended to the web app name with a dash “-”
+- a random hash is appended to the web app name with a dash “-”
-- a region name
+- a region name is appended too

 ```
 https://my-new-business-service-a4gqaeashthwfkeu.germanywestcentral-01.azurewebsites.net